rantao16/rantao16.github.io/_pages/about.md

 Hi!
 My name is Ran Tao (陶然).
 I am a final-year Ph.D. student in the Department of Mathematics at the [University of Maryland, College Park](https://www-math.umd.edu/).
 I’m fortunate to be advised by [Yu Gu](https://www.math.umd.edu/~ygu7/).
 Before that, I got my B.S. degree from the School of Mathematical Sciences at [Fudan University](https://math.fudan.edu.cn/mathen/main.htm) in 2019.

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
-I work on topics including the KPZ equations and stochastic heat equations.
-I'm also interested in interacting particle systems and application of Malliavin calculus.
+I work on topics stochastic partial differential equations, interacting particle systems, and Malliavin calculus.

 I am on the 2024-2025 postdoc job market!